What is Docker, And Why Use It?

 Deploying an Application

 Once you have built your Docker image, you can deploy it to a production environment.
 Docker provides several tools for deploying applications, including Docker Swarm and Kubernetes.
 Docker Swarm is a native clustering and orchestration solution for Docker.
 It allows you to create and manage a cluster of Docker nodes, and deploy your applications across the cluster.
 Kubernetes is a popular open-source platform for managing containerised workloads and services.
 It provides powerful features for deploying, scaling, and managing containerised applications.
-In conclusion, Docker is a powerful tool for developing, shipping and running applications.
-Following the steps outlined in this section, you can start with Docker and build and deploy your own containerised applications.

 FAQS